 More recently on March 18th, two more dogs were placed in quarantine after their owners tested positive for COVID-19, but only one of them tested positive for the virus.
 As with the previous case, the authorities believe this is another instance of human-to-animal transmission.
-With there still being no evidence to the fear that pets could transmit COVID-19 onto others.
+There still being no evidence to the fear that pets could transmit COVID-19 onto others.

-The American Veterinary Medical Association states that as of March 26th, “Infectious disease experts and multiple international and domestic human and animal health organizations agree there is no evidence at this point to indicate that pets become ill with COVID-19 or that they spread it to other animals, including people.”
+The American Veterinary Medical Association states that as of March 26th, “infectious disease experts and multiple international and domestic human and animal health organizations agree there is no evidence at this point to indicate that pets become ill with COVID-19 or that they spread it to other animals, including people.”

-The World Health Organization (WHO) have also stated, “To date, there is no evidence that a dog, cat or any pet can transmit COVID-19.
+The World Health Organization (WHO) have also stated, “to date, there is no evidence that a dog, cat, or any pet can transmit COVID-19.
 COVID-19 is mainly spread through droplets produced when an infected person coughs, sneezes, or speaks.”

 From all of us at Rufus & Coco, stay safe and keep on hugging your pet!